-Vomiting, diarrhea, and stomach pain commonly occur together, and they can result from many illnesses.
+Vomiting, diarrhea, and stomach pain commonly occur together and may be caused by many illnesses.
 Some are relatively harmless, while others require prompt treatment.

 Gastroenteritis, also known as stomach flu, is a very common intestinal infection.
 It typically occurs due to a virus, bacteria, or parasite.

-Viral gastroenteritis is the second most common illness in the United States, and it often stems from consuming contaminated food or water containing viral particles.
+Viral gastroenteritis is the second most common illness in the United States and often stems from consuming food or water containing viral particles.
 The most common causes are norovirus and rotavirus.

 Diverticulosis involves pouches forming in the wall of the colon.
-Diverticulitis is the medical name for infection and inflammation of these pouches.
+Diverticulitis is the medical name for the infection and inflammation of these pouches.

 Diverticulitis typically causes pain in the lower left part of the abdomen.
 Other symptoms may include: